 In this section:

 Some authors spend little time promoting their books, while others treat it as a full-time business.
-Many authors freeze when it comes to marketing.
-But those who do little or no promotion tend to have the least success – while those who are successful are always promoting.
-Our bestselling authors already market and seek out opportunities 365 days a year.
+However, time and time again we observe that those who do little or no promotion tend to have the least success – while those who are successful are always promoting.
+Our bestselling authors market and seek out opportunities 365 days a year.

-We have developed the Marketing 365 Challenge – a comprehensive list of activities to empower you to market your book over days, weeks, months, and longer.
-They are interspersed with our Top Tips – to help you market with impact.
+Whether you're struggling with your marketing or firing on all cylinders, we offer the Marketing 365 Challenge – a comprehensive list of activities, top tips and inspiration, to empower you to market your book over days, weeks, months, and longer.

 If your book is an incoming release, taking the Marketing 365 Challenge will ensure a robust and healthy campaign.

-If it is an older release, taking the Marketing 365 Challenge will help reboot or revitalize your book's visibility and attract a new audience to buy your fantastic book — even if your book was launched ten years ago!!
+If it is an older release, taking the Marketing 365 Challenge will help attract a new audience — even if your book was launched ten years ago!!

 Do you want more book sales?